 The Boulevard Bolt, organized by volunteers, is a collaborative effort of Immanuel Baptist Church, St. George’s Episcopal Church and The Temple Congregation Ohabai Sholom in Nashville.
-Since 1994, the Boulevard Bolt has grown from 2,500 participants to over 8,500 participants in 2013.
+Since 1994, the Boulevard Bolt has grown from 2,500 participants to over 7,500 participants.
 Today, the Boulevard Bolt ranks among the largest 5-mile races in the country.
-More importantly, we have donated $2,310,000 to the homeless community in Nashville.
+More importantly, we have donated $3,395,000 to the homeless community in Nashville.

 The efforts of many people make the annual Boulevard Bolt possible.
 Race week volunteers, led by a Steering Committee of volunteers from each congregation coordinate the preparation and race day events.
 In addition, many generous individuals, organizations and corporations sponsor The Boulevard Bolt and ensure that the funds are raised to help the homeless.
 All proceeds from the race go directly to local agencies working to end homelessness and offer support until that can be accomplished.

 **Please note - Due to construction at St. George’s, we are adjusting where the start and finish lines will be.
 It will still be 5 miles, but will not be a certified course this year.**